77even/Fast-nnUNet/README.md

 >
 > 🚀 **Update Date**: April 25, 2025
 >
-> 🚀 **Update Date**: August 27, 2025, FastnnUNet received patent authorization from the Patent Office.
+> 🚀 **Notifications**: August 27, 2025, FastnnUNet received patent authorization from the Patent Office.
 Patent title: "Lightweight 3D Medical Image Real-time Inference Method and System Based on Edge Computing", Publication No.: CN202510788224.

-> 🚀 **Update**: The fast_nnunet_bone_turbo model and software demo for Fast-nnUNet are now available.
+> 🚀 **News**: The fast_nnunet_bone_turbo model and software demo for Fast-nnUNet are now available.
 >
 > 🚀 **Coming Soon**: The remaining modules will be released successively in the future, stay tuned!
 >